euikook/types-ndnjs/README.md

 # Temporary Home for @types/ndn-js

-This repository is the temporary home for `@types/ndn-js` packages to be contributed to DefinitelyTyped project.
+This repository is the temporary home for `@types/ndn-js` package to be contributed to DefinitelyTyped project.

 To use this package, add the following to `package.json`: